ibm-cloud-docs/power-iaas/ha-dr.md

 Your {{site.data.keyword.powerSys_notm}} configuration and data are not backed up automatically.
 You can back up your virtual server to [Cloud Object Storage](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage) as explained in [Backup strategies for {{site.data.keyword.powerSys_notm}}](/docs/power-iaas?topic=power-iaas-backup-strategies).
 You can also restore your virtual server in case a critical failure occurs.

 Importing and exporting images requires a considerable amount of processing power and network bandwidth.
 As a result, you can submit only one import or export request before it is queued.
 Typically, users import or export system disks (AIX rootvg disks) that are smaller in size (**less than 1 TB**) to facilitate the transfer to and from Cloud Object Storage.
-If your image size is greater than 1 TB, your transfer might a take a long time and is prone to failure.
+If your image size is greater than 1 TB, your transfer might take a long time and is prone to failure.
 The maximum image size that you can import or export is **10 TB**.